Professional Service

 +

-Signs a backflow preventer needs replacement include: failing the annual pressure test, visible corrosion or physical damage, continuous dripping from the relief valve, or age over 10–15 years.
-Annual testing is the most reliable way to catch failures early — about 15–20% of assemblies fail each year according to the AWWA.
+Signs a backflow preventer needs replacement include failing the annual pressure test, visible corrosion or physical damage, continuous dripping from the relief valve, or age over 10 to 15 years.
+Annual testing is the most reliable way to catch failures early.
+About 15 to 20% of assemblies fail each year according to the AWWA.

 Can you file the test report with my water utility for me?